Skip to content

 Administrative, Technical, and Physical Safeguards

 Your WISP must detail the specific controls protecting client data across three categories.
 Administrative safeguards include employee training programs, access management procedures, and incident response protocols.
-Technical safeguards encompass encryption, access controls, and audit logging.
+Technical safeguards cover encryption, access controls, and audit logging.
 Physical safeguards address facility security, device management, and secure disposal of sensitive materials.
+The IRS Written Information Security Plan guide provides additional detail on each safeguard category.

 Common WISP Mistakes Accounting Firms Make